doughsay/room.js/doc/PROGRAMMING.md

   - Each object in the world has a unique identifier, which also corresponds to its name in the global scope.
     - You may reference an object by its identifier: `$('lib_room')`
     - Or rather, directy by its global variable:  `lib_room`
     - Identifiers are internally mapped to a file path by the DB, with the underscore character corresponding to the path separator (e.g. "lib_room" will be mapped to "lib/room").
 This allows  organizing the objects logically -- You can create objects at any level, but it is a **good practice** to enquire your game administrator regarding the recommended naming scheme.
-Please also refer to the [Builder guide](CUSTOMIZING.md)
+Please also refer to the [Customization guide](CUSTOMIZING.md)
   - Objects can include, as usual, properties and functions, but they can also have verbs.
     - To add a new function: `obj.foo = function foo()` {}
     - To add a new verb: `obj.bar = Verb("bar")`